KamleshMaliNagarro/AppHealthAssessment/README.md

  ### Engage & Discovery (1.5 weeks)

+#### Collect data from interviews of project participants, managers, and stakeholders to review and analyze project assets.

  1. Kick off session with discussion around pain points/areas.
  2. Understand functional flow of application from functional SME.
  3. Overview of AS-IS application architecture, components and infrastructure from Technical SME.